 • Co-producing can be seen as culturally exploitative and using personal, sensitive stories at people’s expense and ‘taking away our heritage’

-• Don’t assume a community partner or leader knows its community.
+• Don’t assume a community partner or leader knows their community.
 Ensure you meet many people from each community to get to know it – walk and talk to everyone and use multiple partners

 • Be prepared to accept different standards